-The looming housing crisis has fortunately been delayed due to moratorium extensions that prevent many families from losing housing immediately as the pandemic continues to rage.
-While UWDOR commends this public health policy it is delaying the inevitable as many families have been unable to pay rent for months.
-While there are some state/federal resources in place, families need to be able to clearly demonstrate on paper that the pandemic has forced the eviction by meeting specific stipulations.
-Unfortunately, not all families will have the ability to demonstrate alignment for a variety of reasons.
-Households have already faced illegal evictions and lockouts in our community.
+With rental housing scarce and often unaffordable, low-income families are especially at risk of eviction.
+The housing shortage and recent hike in rents has forced thousands of families into precarious living situations.
+The federal protections that were previously in place have expired.
+Additionally, some of the limited available housing stock has been converted into short time rental/vacation properties.
+Households have faced illegal evictions and lockouts in our community.
 Marginalized groups and communities of color are especially at risk of eviction.
-The unemployment rate in the Hudson Valley is currently 9% and an estimated 4 million jobs nationwide are not predicted to return6.
-With a reliance on NYC by way of proximity, and a tourism based economy, our overall financial well-being is fragile.
-As previously mentioned UWDOR adheres to a Housing First model and believes securing safe and secure housing is the first step to achieving overall household financial stability that affords for future opportunities.
+As previously mentioned, UWDOR adheres to a Housing First model and believes securing safe and secure housing is the first step to achieving overall household financial stability that affords for future opportunities.
 Eviction prevention is our first priority in ensuring overall financial security for families in our region.
 Therefore, UWDOR prioritizes eviction prevention among the most pressing financial stability based needs.
 Organizations are encouraged to work in a cohesive housing system to best achieve shared outcomes and work with one another to provide housing resources to housing insecure families and primarily keep families in their current housing to the extent possible.
-While affordable housing remains a long-term issue in our community during and post COVID families should have opportunity to remain safe and not fear being forced onto the street during a tragic health crisis.